arfiusaldinofficial/arfiusaldinofficial/README.md

 #### About his family members?
 Including him, Arfius Al-din have four family members.
 His father, Md.
 Alauddin Mridha is an Industrialist and Managing Director of Sun Solar Power Plant Ltd., and his Mother, Lutfun Nahar Meeta, is a housewife.
 He has a younger brother, and his name is Mashrif Al Din.

-© Copyright *Arfius*.
+© Copyright *Arfius Al-din*.
 All Rights Reserved